kamenbliznashki/chexpert/readme.md

 ```
 python chexpert.py  --train
                     --data_path         # location of dataset
-                    --model             # choice of densenet121 or resnet152
+                    --model             # choice of densenet121 or resnet152 or efficientnet-b[0-7]
-                    --pretrained        # flag if pretrained model should be downloaded
+                    --pretrained        # flag if pretrained model should be downloaded (only for densenet and resnet)
                     --cuda              # number of cuda device to train on
-                    --eval_interval     # how often to save model checkpoints, visualize and plot results
 ```

 To evaluate a single model:
 ```
 python chexpert.py  --evaluate_single_model / evaluate_ensemble
-                    --model             # choice of densenet121 or resnet152 of the saved model
+                    --model             # architecture of the saved model
                     --data_path         # location of dataset
-                    --output_dir        # folder where experiment results are saved
+                    --output_dir        # folder where experiment results and tensorboard tracking are saved
-                    --restore           # if evaluate_single_model - filename relative to output_dir of the saved model checkpoint,
+                    --restore           # if evaluate_single_model - file path to the saved model checkpoint,
-                                          if evaluate_ensemble, folder relative to output_dir where checkpoints are saved
+                                          if evaluate_ensemble - folder path to the directory where checkpoints are saved
-                    --plot_roc          # flag to also plot ROC and PR curves
+                    --plot_roc          # flag whether to also plot ROC and PR curves
 ```

-To visualize class activation mappings from validation set:
+To visualize class activation mappings from the validation set (saves a grid of model probabilities, original image, and grad-cam visualization for 3 examples for each condition singularly present, 2 present conditions, >2 present conditions, and no present conditions; example below):
 ```
 python chexpert.py  --visualize
                     --model             # choice of densenet121 or resnet152 of the saved model
                     --data_path         # location of dataset
                     --output_dir        # folder where experiment results are saved
-                    --restore           # filename relative to output_dir of the saved model checkpoint
+                    --restore           # file path to the saved model checkpoint
-                    --n_samples         # number of samples from validation set to visualize
 ```

 ### Results